Hunter Biden Laptop Leaks– Are They Legal? With Judge Napolitano | OAP #80

 And all speech is innocuous when there is time for more speech to neutralize it.

-So if Donald Trump said to the crowd on January 6th, let's go invade the Capitol, capture Mike Pence, uh kidnap Mrs. Pelosi, and prevent the Congress from ratifying the election of Joe Biden.
+So if Donald Trump said to the crowd on January 6th, let's go invade the Capitol, capture Mike Pence, kidnap Mrs. Pelosi, and prevent the Congress from ratifying the election of Joe Biden.

-Now back to Jenny Thomas.
+Now back to Ginny Thomas.

 Her speech is not public.